railsuser2014/openobject-doc-book-en/2/2_5_CRM/2_5_CRM_advanced.rst

 ---------

 The *Fetchmail* functionality lets you interface the CRM with incoming and outgoing e-mails.
-You can install this feature when you configure the CRM or by installing the :mod:`fetchmail` module.
+You can install this feature when you configure the CRM or by installing the :mod:`fetchmail` module (`Reconfigure` wizard, `Fetch Emails`).
 It also allows you to create an object in OpenERP from an e-mail you receive.
-Simply define the generic mail address you want to use, such as sales@openerp.com, and link it to the crm.lead object.
+Simply define the generic mail address you want to use, such as sales@openerp.com, and link it to the ``crm.lead`` object.
-Every mail that is sent to this address, will automatically created as a lead for you to qualify.
+Every mail that is sent to this address, will automatically be created as a lead for you to qualify.

 .. index::
    single: module; outlook, thunderbird